-Much of our workday is filled with conversation regarding the One Model tool and how it fits into an organizations People Analytics initiative.
-This is often the first practical exposure a customer contact has using Artificial Intelligence (AI), so a significant amount of time is invested explaining AI and the dangers of misusing it.
+Much of our work day is filled with conversations regarding the One Model tool and how it fits into an organization's People Analytics initiative.
+This is often the first practical exposure a customer contact has using Artificial Intelligence (AI), so a significant amount of time is invested in explaining AI and the dangers of misusing it.

-This post will follow a Q&A style as we comment on each of John’s 12 recommended questions for an AI vendor.
+This post will follow a Q&A style as we comment on each of John’s 12 critical questions to ask an artificial intelligence company.

 1) Tell me about the data used to train the algorithms and models.

 Ideally, all data available to One Model is used for feeding the machine learning engine - the more the better.
 You cannot overload One AI because it is going to wade through everything you throw at it and decide which data points are relevant, and how much history it should use, and then select, clean, and position that data as part of its process.
 This means we should feed every single system we have available into the engine from the HRIS, ATS, Survey, Payroll, Absence, Talent Management - everything and the kitchen sink as long as we’re ethically okay with its potential use.
 This is not a one size fits all algorithm; each model is unique to the customer, their data set, and their target problem.